sshaw/keep_defaults/README.md

 o.taxes  # 0
 ```

-Now if an attribute is set to `nil` it will retain its default value instead.
+Now if an attribute is set to `nil` it will retain —or be returned to— its default value instead.

 ## Installation